Iskaka: British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Sekaka had a population of 127 Muslims, increasing in the 1931 census to 186 Muslims in 48 occupied houses.

 In the 1945 statistics the population was 260 Muslims while the total land area was 5,311 dunams, according to an official land and population survey.
 Of this, 1,309 were allocated for plantations and irrigable land, 1,624 for cereals, while 12 dunams were classified as built-up areas.

 Jordanian era

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Iskaka came under Jordanian rule.

 In 1961, the population of Iskaka was 415.

 Post-1967

 Since the Six-Day War in 1967, Iskaka has been under Israeli occupation.

 After the 1995 accords, 25% of village land is defined as Area B land, while the remaining 75% is Area C land.
 According to ARIJ, the Israelis have confiscated 356 dunams of land in Iskaka, including land for the Israeli settlements of Ariel, Nofei Nehemia and for the Israeli West Bank barrier.

-On 14 May 2021, as part of the 2021 Israel–Palestine crisis, Israeli settlers reportedly killed 23 year old Awad Ahmed Harb.
+On 14 May 2021, as part of the 2021 Israel–Palestine crisis, Israeli settlers reportedly killed 23-year-old Awad Ahmed Harb.

+Demography

+According to ARIJ, most of the village residents are descendants of the Bani Atta tribe from Al-Hijaziya, who migrated to Palestine and settled in Jalud, Bani Ni'ma, and Gaza.